Post-Training Neural Network Pruning using Graph Curvature: Approach

 where $\mathcal{E}(p)$ denotes all edges in the neural graph that correspond to NN parameter $p$.
 We interpret the curvature values such that edges with the most negative curvature are considered the most important for information propagation, while edges with the most positive curvature are considered the least important.
 Accordingly, $\mathcal{C}_{full}$ can be ranked from highest to lowest curvature to prioritize the least critical connections, as summarized in Algorithm~\ref{alg:nrccalculation}.

-In the next section, we evaluate the importance of these two edge sets and provide strong evidence that negative-curvature edges carry the essential NN data flow, whereas the majority of positive edges have no impact on NN performance.
+In Section~\ref{sec:experiment}, we evaluate the importance of the proposed ranking algorithm and provide strong evidence that negative-curvature edges carry the essential NN data flow, whereas the majority of positive edges have no impact on NN performance and can be pruned at comparatively lower cost in accuracy.